mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/12-type-guards/index.md

 ```

 Conceptually, what's going on behind the scenes is very similar.
 By using this special
-syntax to describe the return type, we're informing TypeScript that **if `assertsIsCarLike` throws an error,
+syntax to describe the return type, we are informing TypeScript that **if `assertsIsCarLike` throws an error,
-it should be taken as an indication that the `valueToTest` is NOT type-equivalent to `CarLike`**
+it should be taken as an indication that the `valueToTest` is NOT type-equivalent to `CarLike`**.

 Therefore, if we get past the assertion and keep executing code on the next line,
-the type changes from `unknown` to `CarLike`
+the type changes from `unknown` to `CarLike`.

 ### Writing high-quality guards